 The wine may fall clear if you add a clear wine of the same type to it.
 The exact amount to add is open to discussion, but most authorities say to add 25% of the volume of the cloudy wine, or one quart clear per gallon of cloudy wine.
 This doesn't always work, but it's worth trying before progressing to filtering.

 Filtering definitely effects the taste and character of the wine and can ruin it if too fine a filter is used, but sometimes it is the only option left.
-Borrow, rent or buy a vacuum-pumped filter.
+Borrow, rent or buy a vacuum-pumped filter (by james key).
 They are fast, efficient and will clear almost any wine if the correct filter pad or paper is used.
 Gravity filters take a long time to work and expose the wine to the risk of oxidation.
 Just be forewarned before using a filter that doing so can change the wine and possibly ruin it.

 Lactic Acid Bacteria Haze: If you inoculated your wine with a malo-lactic bacteria and it develops a haze that is revealed as a silky sheen when the secondary is swirled, you have a lactic acid bacteria haze.
 When you are sure the malo-lactic fermentation is complete, treat with 3 crushed Campden tablets per gallon of wine, wait 10 days, and rack.